 “Every device, in, upon or by which any person or property is or may be transported or drawn upon a highway or requiring a certificate of title under Section 3-101(d) of this Code, except devices moved by human power…”

-Similar to the other definition of motor vehicles, devices or vehicles that are operated using human power or assistance will not be considered a vehicle under law.
-Going by both definitions, a traditional bicycle is not a motor vehicle under law.
+Similar to the other definition of motor vehicles, devices or vehicles operated using human power or assistance will not be considered a vehicle under the law.
+By definition, a traditional bicycle is not a motor vehicle under the law.
 Because of this, you cannot be charged with a DUI for riding a bike drunk in Illinois.

 Vehicles Included Under The Definition of Motor Vehicles